 The placebo effect brings to mind another aspect of positive belief.
-It's been shown that the endorphins can be "faked" up.
-For instance, forcing a smile or a laugh, according to many of the scientists working in this field, will fool the endorphins into increasing.
+It's been shown that beneficial body physiology-such as endorphins-can be "faked" up.
+For instance, forcing a smile or a laugh, according to many of the scientists working in this field, will fool the endorphins and other beneficial body chemicals into increasing.
 That's certainly a great reason for laughing more, even if the situation isn't necessarily that funny.
-Consciously being more optimistic and looking for the humorous side of everyday events can give us that "inner high."
+Consciously being more optimistic and looking for the humorous side of every day events can give us that "inner high."

 Be forewarned that if you talk about faking good feelings, you might be accused of being a Pollyanna, of seeing the world through rose-colored glasses, or being an incurable optimist.
-Even worse, a friend who has read lots of self-help books may say you're "in denial."
+Even worse, a friend may say you're "in denial."

-I know what it feels like to be on the receiving end of this criticism.
+I know what it feel likes to be on the receiving end of this criticism.
 My reply is that Pollyanna got a bad rap.
 Consider this: All of us live by illusions.
 None of us really sees the world as it is.
 Instead, we see the world as we are.